Post-quantum steering is a stronger-than-quantum resource for information processing: Results

 Finally, as mentioned above, the max tensor product is tomographically local, that is to say that its states can be uniquely determined by the information obtained from performing local measurements on its parts.
 Using the example above, this means that $ \rho^{AB}$ is completely determined by a set of values $e_{i}^{A}\otimes e_{j}^{B} ( \rho^{AB})$.

 At this point it is worth mentioning some further consequences of our definitions.
-The first one is that the use of the max tensor product to compose systems implies that every effect in Witworld is separable (see Lem.~\ref{thm:NL}).
-Therefore, an important fact about Witworld is that it does not contain entangling effects.
+The first one is that the use of the max tensor product to compose systems implies that every effect in Witworld is separable (see Lem.~A.14).
+Therefore, an important \bel{feature of} Witworld is that it does not contain entangling effects.

-A second important fact about Witworld is that the combination of two atomic quantum systems yields systems whose states spaces are larger than what they would be if the combination was done through the usual rule from quantum theory.
-For example, in the bipartite case, we have that the composite of $ \mathcal{Q}_{n}$ and $ \mathcal{Q}_{m}$, denoted by $ \mathcal{Q}_{n} \cdot \mathcal{Q}_{m}$, has as its state space the set of entanglement witnesses\footnote{We consider an entanglement witness to be a Hermitian operator that yields nonnegative values when `measured' on all separable quantum states \cite{toniOform}.
-That is, we drop the usual requirement that the operator be negative, for the purpose of having these witnesses form a convex set. } for the quantum bipartite states, which strictly contains the set of bipartite quantum states $\Q{nm}$.
-Therefore, whilst Witworld does contain arbitrary quantum systems, quantum theory is not a compositional subtheory within Witworld.\footnote{Note that if one were to allow quantum systems in Witworld (where these quantum systems do not have the additional dynamics of Witworld quantum systems) to be composable both according to the standard quantum rule as well as to the Witworld composition rule, one could construct a protocol giving negative probabilities~\cite{barnum2005influence}.
-As such one cannot extend Witworld in such a manner as to contain quantum theory as a compositional subtheory.}
+A second important fact about Witworld is that the combination of two atomic quantum systems yields systems whose states spaces are larger than \bel{the joint state space obtained from the standard quantum composition rule} \bel{(see Thms.~B.5 and B.6 in the Supplemental Material)}.
+For example, in the bipartite case, we have that the composite of $ \mathcal{Q}_{n}$ and $ \mathcal{Q}_{m}$, denoted by $ \mathcal{Q}_{n} \cdot \mathcal{Q}_{m}$, has as its state space the set of entanglement witnesses (including density matrices \cite{toniOform}) for the quantum bipartite states, which strictly contains the set of bipartite quantum states $\Q{nm}$.
+Therefore, whilst Witworld does contain arbitrary quantum systems, quantum theory is not a compositional subtheory within Witworld.
+Note that if one were to allow quantum systems in Witworld (where these quantum systems do not have the additional dynamics of Witworld quantum systems) to be composable both according to the standard quantum rule as well as to the Witworld composition rule, one could construct a protocol giving negative probabilities~\cite{barnum2005influence}.
+As such one cannot extend Witworld in such a manner as to contain quantum theory as a compositional subtheory.

 A third important feature is that Boxworld-type (resp.~classical-type) systems in Witworld compose exactly as they do in Boxworld (resp.~classical theory).
-Therefore, both Boxworld and classical theory are indeed full subtheories\footnote{Here, by \textit{full subtheory} we mean that you can recover Boxworld or classical theory from Witworld by suitably restricting it to a particular collection of system types.
-This restriction recovers all and only the states, effects, transformations, and the composition rules of Boxworld or classical theory.} of Witworld.
+Therefore, both Boxworld and classical theory are indeed full subtheories of Witworld.
+Here, by \textit{full subtheory} we mean that you can recover Boxworld or classical theory from Witworld by suitably restricting it to a particular collection of system types.
+This restriction recovers all and only the states, effects, transformations, and the composition rules of Boxworld or classical theory.